-The process of identifying the PHS projects for FY2020 was completed during the Facility Master Planning (FMP) process.
-The estimated amount of available funds is approximately \$2,027,000, which is funded from levied taxes.
-Projects beginning in FY2020 include Tunnel and Bridge repair at the Quad-Cities campus, and replacing the Chiller in QC Building 3.
-All of this is included in the FY2020 Restricted Operations and Maintenance Budget.
+The process of identifying the PHS projects for FY2021 was completed during the Facility Master Planning (FMP) process.
+The estimated amount of available funds is approximately \$2,134,000, which is funded from levied taxes.
+Projects beginning in FY2021 include three new air handling units in building 3 and asbestos abatement in building 3 at the Quad-Cities campus.
+All of this is included in the FY2021 Restricted Operations and Maintenance Budget.

 In 2017, Black Hawk College issued \$29.0 million in new bond proceeds.
-Specific uses of the bond proceeds will include the renovation of the Outreach Center and lower library of QC Building 1, finishing a new Forensics Labs in QC Building 2, QC Building 1 addition and renovation of classrooms and faculty offices on floors 3 and 4.
-The EC is budgeted to update buildings 1, 2, 5 and 6 also known as the stables.
+Specific uses of the bond proceeds included the renovation of the Outreach Center and lower library of QC Building 1, finishing a new Forensics Labs in QC Building 2, and QC Building 1 addition and renovation of classrooms and faculty offices on floors 3 and 4.
+The East Campus updated buildings were 1, 2, 5 and 6, also known as the stables.
 The FMP process directed the prioritization of the bond proceeds.
-Uses will be capital in nature and not operational.
+Uses were capital in nature and not operational.